-CMES houses and supports comprehensive modern Middle Eastern language programs in Arabic, Hebrew*, Persian, and Turkish.
+CMES houses and/or supports comprehensive modern Middle Eastern language programs in Arabic, Armenian, Hebrew, Persian, and Turkish.
 Offered through the Department of Near Eastern Languages and Civilizations (NELC), these rigorous programs provide CMES students and other undergraduate and graduate students across Harvard with advanced language proficiency to support their research and fieldwork.

 The NELC course list, including language courses, is available on the FAS Registrar's website.

 The Arabic language program is comprised of two main tracks, modern and classical, each consisting of five years of formal, intensive language instruction.

 - The classical track deals with Arabic texts of the pre-modern period and covers a wide range of primary sources that draw on the vast literature of the medieval Arabo-Islamic literary heritage.
 These texts span religious (Quran, hadith), legal, historical, literary, and philological topics and disciplines.
 Emphasis is placed on reading, translation, and grammar analysis.

 - The modern track aims at developing global proficiency in modern standard Arabic as it is currently used throughout the Arab world.
 Emphasis is equally placed on all four of the basic language skills: reading, listening comprehension, speaking, and writing.
 Courses draw on a broad cultural context that allows students to acquire basic knowledge of social, cultural, and academic institutions that complements and reinforces the language learning process.
 A two-track third year offers both “academic” and “professional” Arabic, the latter especially designed for students wishing to explore non-academic career options.
 The professional track offers advanced spoken modern standard Arabic (pan-Arabic of the media), as well as classes in Levantine and Egyptian Arabic.